Introducing solids can be both an exciting and daunting affair, but these six tips will make that journey much smoother and successful.

-"My personal philosophy is to start with feeding veggies only, such as cooked and pureed pumpkin, carrot, zucchini and raw mashed avocado," says Kathy Fray, who is on the Mums At The Table’s panel of experts.
-She is a senior midwife who's been a bestselling birth-babies-motherhood author since 2005.
+“My personal philosophy is to start with feeding veggies only, such as cooked and pureed pumpkin, carrot, zucchini and raw mashed avocado,” says Kathy Fray.
+She is a senior midwife who’s been a bestselling birth-babies-motherhood author since 2005.

 “Once veggies are progressing well, then introduce fruit such as cooked and pureed apple, apricot, peach, pear, mango and ripe mashed banana.
 Tinned fruit in juice (not syrup) is fine for pureeing.

 It’s also important to introduced iron-rich foods or iron-fortified foods (in puree form) since as babies will need to build up their iron stores.

 Always supervise your child when they’re eating to prevent choking.
 Also, be on the look-out for choking hazards, especially with hard foods such as nuts and meat with small bones.

 6 hacks to make introducing solids easier

 To help make it easier for introducing solids to your baby, Keda Black, French home cook and food writer, has these tips to share from her book, Baby + Toddler Meal Prep Plan (Murdoch Books RRP $29.99).

 Steaming, cooking in just a little water in a covered saucepan, and boiling are preferable to other methods.
 The first two methods are better for preserving nutrients.
 Cook foods for a fairly long time (adjust the cooking times to suit the size of the pieces and the steamer) so that the vegetables are soft and can be puréed easily until smooth.
 For the very first purées, which are really more about introducing flavours than nutrition, boiling is probably the quickest and most practical option.